TBI: Oak Ridge Officers shoot and kill man armed with two knives

 OAK RIDGE, Tenn. — The Tennessee Bureau of Investigation started investigating a shooting involving the Oak Ridge Police Department on Saturday night.

-The Oak Ridge Police Department says it will not be releasing the identities of the officers involved.
-A spokesperson for the city of Oak Ridge says all information from the case will come from the TBI.
+The Oak Ridge Police Department said it will not be releasing the identities of the officers involved.
+A spokesperson for the city of Oak Ridge said all information from the case will come from the TBI.

 The TBI investigation of this shooting is ongoing.
 Stay tuned for updates.